View in other NatureServe Network Field Guides

 NYCTINASTY

-Marsilea species are the only group of ferns that exhibit nyctinasty, or daily movement of leaf orientation (Petlewski et al. 2019).
+The leaf blades of Marsilea species move daily with the sun (nyctinasty).
+No other fern-like plant is known to exhibit nyctinasty (Petlewski et al. 2019).
 During the day, they assume a more or less horizontal position in order to maximize capture of sunlight and then change orientation by moving into a vertical position at night (Minorsky 2019).
 The mechanism by which this occurs is the pulvinus joint found at the swollen base of the leaf stalk which moves with water inflow or outflow to the pulvinus motor cells (Iwai et al. 2016).
 Nyctinastic movement in Marsilea species matches the rhythm of transpiration through opening and closing of stomata (Iwai et al. 2016).

 PARASITISM